ozlemtugfedemir/cell-free-federations/README.md

 This code package contains a simulation environment, based on Python, that reproduces some of the numerical results in the article

-Özlem Tuğfe Demir, Lianet Méndez-Monsanto, Nicola Bastianello, Emma Fitzgerald, and Gilles Callebaut, "Energy Reduction Cell-Free Massive MIMO through Fine-Grained Resource Management", EUCNC 2024.
+Özlem Tuğfe Demir, Lianet Méndez-Monsanto, Nicola Bastianello, Emma Fitzgerald, and Gilles Callebaut, "Energy Reduction Cell-Free Massive MIMO through Fine-Grained Resource Management",  EuCNC/6G Summit 2024.

 ## Abstract of Article